AntonioCoppe/InformationSecurityProject/README.md

 		}
 ```
 ### XSS Reflected
-By Using the owasp.encoder.Encode library was possible to resolve the XSS reflected attacks, the code below is the encoder function.
+By Using the owasp.encoder.Encode library was possible to resolve the XSS reflected attacks, the code below contains the encoder function.
 ```java
     /**
 	 * Encodes for a Java string.